Fractured families in South Africa

 - The family don’t try to be perfect – they accept that it is normal to have faults and make mistakes.

-If you recognize yourself or your family in the examples given, and you have problems to adjust or cope in life, please get help by talking to a mental health professional.
+If you recognize yourself or your family in the examples given and have problems adjusting or coping with life, please get help by talking to a mental health professional.

 Preventive efforts are essential.
-Providing support and safe environments to stressed families and single parents is crucial for helping children to have a good early experience and to form appropriate bonds.
+Providing support and safe environments to stressed families and single parents is crucial for helping children have a good early experience and forming appropriate bonds.
 This is preferable to removal.
-It is important for child welfare services and the courts to understand that removing a child from parents does harm and is not a benign intervention.
+Child welfare services and the courts need to understand that removing a child from parents harms and is not a benign intervention.

-Our helpline is free and you may remain anonymous.
+Our helpline is text-based and you may remain anonymous.

 Just click on LIVE CHAT

-1. “Learn Protective Ways” by practicing meditation and being patient with yourself and others.
+1. “Learn Protective Ways” by practising meditation and being patient with yourself and others.